2010–11 Argentine Primera División season: Playoff for relegation/promotion playoff 1

 Since Huracán and Gimnasia (La Plata) finished with the same relegation co-efficient at the dividing line, a one-match playoff was held to determine who had to play in the relegation/promotion playoffs and who had to be directly relegated to the Primera B Nacional.
-The match was played on June 22, 2011 at Estadio Alberto J. Armando in Buenos Aires.
+The match was played on 22 June 2011 at Estadio Alberto J. Armando in Buenos Aires.
 Gimnasia won the match 2–0 and continued to the relegation/promotion playoff against San Martín de San Juan; Huracán was relegated to the Primera B Nacional.

 Relegation/promotion playoffs

 The 17th and 18th placed teams in the relegation table (River Plate and Gimnasia y Esgrima (LP), respectively) played the 3rd and 4th-place finishers of the 2010–11 Primera B Nacional season (San Martín (SJ) and Belgrano, respectively), the winner of each claiming a spot in the following Primera División season.
 The Primera División team (Team 1) played the second leg at home.
-Both San Martín de San Juan and Belgrano defeated their Primera División counterparts—Gimnasia de La Plata and River Plate, respectively—to successfully earn promotion to the Primera División for the 2011–12 season.
+Both San Martín de San Juan and Belgrano defeated their Primera División counterparts—Gimnasia de La Plata and River Plate, respectively—to earn promotion to the Primera División for the 2011–12 season.
 Of historic note, this is the first time River Plate got relegated to the Primera B Nacional.